5 Ways to Maximize Storage Space in a Dorm

 The Shopping List

-• Honey-Can-Do Task-It Woven Basket in grey, set of two, $14 at Amazon and Walmart, $17 at Bed Bath & Beyond
+• Honey-Can-Do Task-It Woven Basket in gray, set of two, $17 at Amazon and Walmart, $22 at Bed Bath & Beyond.

-• Life Story Plastic Stackable Clear Shoe and Closet Storage Box Container Bin With Lids, set of 10, $23 at Target, 20-pack for $41 at Amazon
+• Life Story Plastic Stackable Clear Shoe and Closet Storage Box Container Bin With Lids, set of 10, $29 at Target, 20-pack for $47 at Amazon.

-• Sterilite Wide 3-Drawer Chest With Wheels, $17 at Walmart, $20 at the Container Store
+• Sterilite Wide 3-Drawer Chest With Wheels, $20 at Walmart, $30 at The Container Store.

 Elevate the Bed

 Outside of the closet, the next best opportunity for storage is under the bed.
 While baskets and bins can easily slide in underneath, bed risers are a great way to add a few extra inches of clearance space.
-The dorm room staple is available in a variety of sizes and can be made from wood, polypropylene, or carbon steel (a sturdier option if you’re looking for something taller).
+This dorm-room staple is available in a variety of sizes and can be made from wood, polypropylene, or carbon steel (a sturdier option if you’re looking for something taller).
 But their functionality doesn’t stop there.

 “Many bed risers come with built-in power outlets, which can be a great opportunity to provide ease of access to an outlet from the bedside,” Scott says.